A Message from the President of FSBAA

 BBA `02

-Donald is currently a Vice President/Wealth Strategist with PNC Wealth Management serving high net worth clients.
-Previously he held positions as a Wealth Management Advisor with TIAA, Investment Representative with Fidelity Investments and an Account Officer with J.P.
+Donald is currently Senior Vice President, Wealth Diretor with Bryn Mawr Trust serving high net worth clients.
+Previously he held positions at PNC Private Bank, TIAA, Fidelity Investments and J.P.
 Morgan Private Bank.
 Donald holds a BA in Finance from Temple University’s Fox School Of Business and an MBA from Pennsylvania State University School of Graduate Professional Studies.

-Charity was born and raised in West Philadelphia, and has a passion for connecting people and helping others with their professional development.
-She is currently a Labor Relations Analyst in the Mayor’s Office of Labor Relations.
+She is currently the director of workforce planning, development & entrepreneurship at The Urban League of Philadelphia.
+Previously, she served as a Labor Relations Analyst in the Mayor’s Office of Labor Relations.
 Charity is a recent graduate of Temple University’s Fox School of Business, and former HR Assistant of Temple University Human Resources Department.
 While working at Temple, she assisted in planning Temple University’s 10th & 11th Annual Neighborhood Job Fair.
 She also coordinated the 1st Annual Prince of Peace Community Job Fair in partnership with Temple University in North Philadelphia.
 In addition, last June Charity founded the 1st Annual West Philly Community Job Fair.

 As a student Charity worked at Temple Telefund for 4 years and was promoted to Program Center Supervisor.
 She contacted over 40,000 alumni, parents, and friends; and raised over $78,000 in monetary donations for Temple’s Annual Fund.